zahraatashgahi/zahraatashgahi.github.io/_publications/2021-06-28-FreeTickets.md

 ---
-title: "FreeTickets: Accurate, Robust and Efficient Deep Ensemble by Training with Dynamic Sparsity"
+title: "Deep Ensembling with No Overhead for either Training or Testing: The All-Round Blessings of Dynamic Sparsity"
 collection: publications
 permalink: /publication/2021-06-28-FreeTickets
 excerpt: ''